quantumlib/Stim/glue/sample/README.md

 and the metadata associated with the circuit.
 The purpose of the strong id is to make it impossible to accidentally combine shots that were from separate circuits or separate versions of a circuit.
-- `json_metadata`: A free form field that can store any value representable in [Java Script Object Notation](https://json.org).
+- `json_metadata` (json): A free form field that can store any value representable in [Java Script Object Notation](https://json.org).
 For example, this could be a dictionary with helpful keys like "noise_level" or "circuit_name".
 The json value is serialized into JSON and then escaped so that it can be put into the